sdarre/hexc/README.md

 ## hexc
-Terminal program for converting to and from any base from 2 to 36.  **Not yet tested in Windows**.
+Terminal program for converting to and from any base from 2 to 36.

 To build, run `make`.
 To install, build and run `sudo make install`.
 To uninstall, run `sudo make uninstall`.